surniaulula/wpsso/readme.txt

 = 3.34.1-dev3 =

-(2016/08/19) Added new filters to manage auto-disabling of canonical and description meta tags when an SEO plugin is detected:
+(2016/08/19) Added a new "link rel shortlink" meta tag.
+Added new filters to manage auto-disabling of canonical and description meta tags.

 = 3.34.0-1 =